serenity4/SymbolicGA.jl/README.md

 13.485 ns (0 allocations: 0 bytes) # SymbolicGA
 ```

-Here is for rotating a 3D vector along an arbitrary plane and angle.
+This snippet performs a 3D vector rotation along an arbitrary plane and angle.
 Note that part of the timing is only about building the rotation operator Ω, which would correspond to building a rotation matrix in conventional approaches.

 ```julia
 function rotate_3d(x, a, b, α)